 Do I need to take the Graduate Record Examination (GRE) to apply?

 Not necessarily.
 GRE’s are no longer required of all applicants.
 Applicants must demonstrate evidence of high scholastic achievement.
-The School of Nursing uses the degree-granting institution GPA as one measure of an applicant's academic potential.
+The College of Nursing uses the degree-granting institution GPA as one measure of an applicant's academic potential.
 A successful applicant will typically have a GPA of 3.00 or above (on a 4.00 scale).
 If the GPA is lower than 3.00, applicant may still apply and be considered for admission, but might wish to submit a GRE score if they feel that the GPA does not accurately reflect their abilities.
 The final admission decision is based upon the complete file.
 You can have the scores forwarded to the Graduate School at the University of Massachusetts when you apply.
 If you need information on taking the GRE, you can visit the Web page www.gre.org, or call 1-800-537-3160.
 On campus you can call (413) 545-0333 for information.

 Do I need to apply to the Nursing Program?